odinsride/odinsride/README.md

 ### Hi there 👋

 I'm Kevin Custer.
-I build things with Rails in my spare time, and with ServiceNow at work.
+I build things with Rails, JavaScript, and Python in my spare time, and with ServiceNow at work.

 ### I'm currently working on ...

-* **[olubalance](https://olubalance.com)** - A personal finance app that has helped my wife and I pay off debts and become financially responsible.
-It is a Rails 6 app and uses Postgres, Webpack, Stimulus, and Bulma.
-I've learned a lot building it and currently working on a complete rewrite using the knowledge and patterns I've learned about while working on the original version.
+* **[olubalance](https://github.com/odinsride/olubalance)** - A personal finance app that has helped my wife and I pay off debts and become financially responsible.
+It is a Rails app backed by Postgres, esbuild, Hotwire/Stimulus, and Bulma CSS.
+I've learned a lot building it and continue to add features and enhancements.
-* Building a self-hosted personal cloud, powered by Debian, Docker, and Tailscale
+* Building a self-hosted personal cloud, powered by Ubuntu, Docker, and Tailscale
-* Freelance opportunities: Wordpress, Shopify, Custom development, and finding the best solutions for clients
+* Freelance opportunities: Wordpress, Shopify, Custom development, and more!

 ### Tech Interests (besides web development!)